qubic/outsourced-computing/monero-poc/README.md

     unsigned long long taskIndex; // ever increasing number (unix timestamp in ms)

+    unsigned short firstComputorIndex, lastComputorIndex; // range of computors to which this task is meant to unsigned short numberOfUpstreams; // the number of upstreams from Qubic to XMR Pool unsigned short padding;

     unsigned char m_blob[408]; // Job data from pool unsigned long long m_size;  // length of the blob unsigned long long m_target; // Pool difficulty